imjaiman/backend-inteview-problems/most-popular-java-interview-question.md

 11. Stack and Heap memory
 12. How to access shared resource  with two threads
 13. How to annotation work in spring mvc
+14. Volatile
+15. Concurrent hash map properties, can we read and write from the same segment in CHM?